Building More Energy-Efficient Homes for our Veterans

 Model Home built and tested

-Veterans on a limited or fixed income will benefit from having no heat or electric bills.
-If the community has a shared garden area and indoor aquaponics garden, their food bills can be reduced as well, feeding our best with fresh organic produce.
-They can also charge a hybrid vehicle with the extra electricity produced without having to plug it in (using induction charging) saving on fuel costs too.
+People on a limited or fixed income will benefit from having no heat or electric bills.
+They can also charge a hybrid vehicle with the extra electricity produced without having to plug it in (possibly using induction charging) saving on fuel costs too.

 These homes will be priced around new construction prices, but be better in so many ways.
 With a much smaller energy appetite, they will need fewer solar cells to power them.
-They go up faster, are 2 1/2 times stronger, quieter, and feature robotic vacuums and lawn mowers, as well as heated sidewalks for cold climates.
+They go up faster, are 2 1/2 times stronger, quieter, and feature a robotic vacuum.
+Robotic lawn mowers are possible, as well as heated sidewalks for cold climates in areas that allow them.